weijieyong/weijieyong.github.io/_pages/about.md

 ## Work Experience
-- **Embedded Software Engineer + Project Manager** - *2021 ~ present*{: .small}
+- **Robotics Engineer + Project Manager** - *2021 ~ present*{: .small}
-  - Successfully designed, developed, and implemented firmware for a multi-DOF robotic arm, resulting in improved functionality and performance.
+  - Designed and implemented firmware for a multi-DOF robotic manipulator using C++ on an [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller.
-  - Expertly troubleshot and resolved technical issues related to embedded software development, ensuring seamless operation and minimizing downtime.
-  - Proactively oversaw engineering deliverables to guarantee successful project completion within time, cost, and specifications.
-  - Created a user-friendly C++ library that allows for efficient and customized firmware development for multi-DOF robotic arms.
-  - Enhanced development capabilities by adding [ROS (Robot Operating System)](https://www.ros.org/) functionality, resulting in an easier and more efficient development process for users, at the same time contributing to the open-source community.
+  - Developed and implemented [ROS](https://www.ros.org/) 1 and ROS 2 packages for multiple robots, incorporating MoveIt motion planning and Gazebo simulation capabilities.
+  - Successfully managed and delivered multiple robotics projects, including robot manipulators and humanoid robots, from inception to delivery.
+  - Proficient in Linux, Git, and Docker, with extensive experience in their use in robotics engineering.
+  - Produced technical manuals and provided expert technical support to end-users.
+  - Designed and prototyped mechanical components and assemblies for robot systems using Fusion 360 and 3D printing.

 ## Education